EECi/Cambridge-Estates-Building-Energy-Archive/README.md

 # Cambridge University Estates building electricity usage 2010-2019

 ToDo: Fill out description of dataset.
+Explain format is used for CityLearn compatibility - maybe shift the bulk of contents explanation to the CityLearn docs.

 ## Citation